 If everything we want is cheap, but everything we need is expensive, which is NASA?

-It was the late 90’s and everyone was so happy to hear the budget would remain flat, because after all, flat was the new up.
+It was the late 90s, and everyone was so happy to hear the budget would remain flat because, after all, flat was the new up.
 A lot has happened since.
 Glancing at NASA’s recent budgets seems to show good times since 2014, funding going up generously every year.
 Up about 29%, just under what the entire federal budget grew in the same time.
 Except that’s not the whole story.

 How do NASA dollars look if we consider inflation?
 This would be a good time to say, “I don’t know”.

 If we take the official NASA Inflation Index, NASA has less purchasing power today than in 1995, 19% less.
-It’s a simple calculation and the result doesn’t sound too bad.
+It’s a simple calculation, and the result doesn’t sound too bad.
 After all, we’re fortunate to live in a time when we’re seeing launch costs drop in good part due to NASA’s partnerships for commercial cargo to the ISS, an investment that has paid off handsomely.
-There are also new partnerships to develop landers on a commercial basis, not old style “cost-plus” contracts paying to cut grass by the hour (guess how long that takes).
+There are also new partnerships to develop landers on a commercial basis, not old-style “cost-plus” contracts paying to cut grass by the hour (guess how long that takes).
 This must all balance out, right?
 Some deflation here, some inflation there, all captured in the index and the result.
 Not quite.
 An average might be correct, but not always useful.
 When you have one foot in hot water and one foot in cold water, it does not add up to comfortable.
 Here this is especially so, as “commercial” dollars (at the bottom of the graph) are small parts of NASA’s huge spaceflight portfolio.

 All to say, if we don’t like losing a fifth of NASA’s purchasing power over the last decades, maybe we don’t know just how much purchase power has really been lost.
 As likely, we will find a better answer even less appealing.
 Which naturally leads to the need for innovation, competition, and back to the “commercial” lines at the bottom of the budget graph.
-It’s quite possible the only way to take all the more NASA dollars every year (as long as that lasts) and actually make them behave as more dollars, instead of really being less, is to disrupt, to innovate and to change more parts of the NASA budget just as those commercial lines did.
+It’s quite possible the only way to take all the more NASA dollars every year (as long as that lasts) and actually make them behave as more dollars, instead of really being less, is to disrupt, innovate, and change more parts of the NASA budget just as those commercial lines did.

 The alternative?
 Well, we could do the math, take out the NASA Inflation Index, and find some comfort, looking back only so far, declaring we have turned a curve.
 Notably, the generosity in NASA’s budget since 2014 was a smidgen behind the growth in the US Federal budget.
 The federal budget windfall since 2014 didn’t single out NASA as extra important.
 NASA has just been on the same ride as everyone else.